Rap Like Robbie Poetry Competition 2021

 - First, Second and Third Prizes will be awarded.

-- First prize package includes a cheque for $500 sponsored by the Dunedin Edinburgh Sister City Society.
+- First prize package includes a cheque for $500 sponsored by the Dunedin Edinburgh Sister City Society, and tickets for the winner plus 1 to attend the Burns Dinner on 25th January 2022, sponsored by the Dunedin UNESCO City of Literature.

-- 1st Prize winners will be invited to read their poem on collection of their prize, or may choose for their poem to be read on their behalf.
+- Prize winners will be invited to read their poem at the prizegiving, or may choose for their poem to be read on their behalf.
 First place winner will be invited to read their poem at the Burns Dinner on the evening of 25th January 2022.

 - If unable to attend, arrangements will be made for winning prizes to be collected by, or delivered to, the winner.

-- 1st Prize winning poems will be published in the digital edition of the Otago Daily Times and published in the Dunedin Public Libraries' e-magazine NB, and on the Dunedin Public Libraries website
+- Prize-winning poems will be published in the digital edition of the Otago Daily Times, in the Dunedin Public Libraries’ e-magazine NB, and on the Dunedin Public Libraries’ website.

 - A copy of all entries will be retained by the Dunedin Public Libraries, unless an entrant requests otherwise.